matrix-org/synapse/docs/consent_tracking.md

 behaviour, set `require_at_registration` to `true` in your `user_consent` config.

-Sending users a server notice asking them to agree to the policy
+Sending users a server notice asking them to confirm to have read the policy
 ----------------------------------------------------------------

-It is possible to configure Synapse to send a [server notice](server_notices.md) to anybody who has not yet agreed to the current version of the policy.
+It is possible to configure Synapse to send a [server notice](server_notices.md) to anybody who has not yet confirmed to have read the current version of the policy.
 To do so:

  * ensure that the consent resource is configured, as in the previous section